Making a video is great. Having it seen by your target audience is better.

 How lucky are we that there is a global video hosting platform that you can use for free.
 Everyone knows about it, and it is the second largest search engine.
-With your video on Youtube it is now able to watched on mobile devices pretty much anywhere, anytime.
+With your video on Youtube, it is now able to watch on mobile devices pretty much anywhere, anytime.
 Even if you’re not sure if the world is ready to see your video you can upload it and have it unlisted.
 That means only people who you provide the link to will be able to see it.

-And then when you’re ready click public and it becomes visible to the whole world and searchable as well.
+And then when you’re ready to click public and it becomes visible to the whole world and searchable as well.
 There’s a comment section just under the video.
 I recommend that you put your business’s website address as the first line there.
 This will make it easy for people to find you.
 You can also include plenty of other relevant information in the comments section that will help with the search-ability of your video.

-Of course Vimeo is also a viable free credibly video hosting option.
+Of course, Vimeo is also a viable free credibly video hosting option.
 Just host it on one of them.

 2. EMBED ON YOUR WEBSITE

-Once it is on YouTube or Vimeo is it easy to share it onto your website.
+Once it is on YouTube or Vimeo is it easy to share it on your website.
 You can cut and paste the share code (or get your web person to do it for you).
 I recommend you place it on the front page of your website where it can be seen.
 Too often I have to burrow through a client’s website to find a valuable video carefully hidden away.
 It’s like you need some reward if you ever find it.
 It shouldn’t be that hard.

-Video is such a rich, engaging format you should make the most of it.
+The video is such a rich, engaging format you should make the most of it.
 Don’t hide it.